generate/generate-editorconfig/README.md

 * [generate-package](https://www.npmjs.com/package/generate-package): Generate] a package.json from a pre-defined or user-defined template.
 This generator can be used from… [more](https://github.com/generate/generate-package) | [homepage](https://github.com/generate/generate-package "[Generate] a package.json from a pre-defined or user-defined template.
 This generator can be used from the command line when globally installed, or as a plugin or sub-generator in your own generator.")
 * [generate-readme](https://www.npmjs.com/package/generate-readme): Generate a README.md using answers to prompts and data from the environment, like `package.json`, `.git… [more](https://github.com/generate/generate-readme) | [homepage](https://github.com/generate/generate-readme "Generate a README.md using answers to prompts and data from the environment, like`package.json`,`.git` config, etc. This generator can be run by command line if Generate is installed globally, or you can use this as a plugin or sub-generator in your own")
 * [generate-travis](https://www.npmjs.com/package/generate-travis): Generate a .travis.yml file to the cwd or specified directory.
 Install globally and run with… [more](https://github.com/generate/generate-travis) | [homepage](https://github.com/generate/generate-travis "Generate a .travis.yml file to the cwd or specified directory.
 Install globally and run with generate's CLI, or use as a component in your own generator.")

+### Community

+Are you using [Generate](https://github.com/generate/generate) in your project?
+Have you published a [generator](https://github.com/generate/generate/blob/master/docs/generators.md) and want to share your project with the world?

+Here are some suggestions!

+* If you get like Generate and want to tweet about it, please feel free to mention `@generatejs` or use the `#generatejs` hashtag
+* Show your love by starring [Generate](https://github.com/generate/generate) and `generate-editorconfig`
+* Get implementation help on [StackOverflow](http://stackoverflow.com/questions/tagged/generate) (please use the `generatejs` tag in questions)
+* **Gitter** Discuss Generate with us on [Gitter](https://gitter.im/generate/generate)
+* If you publish an generator, thank you!
+To make your project as discoverable as possible, please add the keyword `generategenerator` to package.json.

 ### Contributing